jaca00001/TML25_A3_28/README.md

               pgd_attack: wrapper of base_attack, implements pgd
               r_pgd_attack: wrapper of base_attack, implements pgd with random start

+model_for_clean_image - Code to train a model on only clean iamges

+model_for_perturbed_image - alternative method to generate and test different advesarial training methods

 ## Dependencies

 The following Python packages and modules are required to run the scripts: